 However, one drawback to this technique arises when the neurostimulator, which is implanted under the patient’s skin like a pacemaker, needs to be adjusted.
-This normally requires the patient to be hospitalized.
+This normally requires the patient to be hospitalised.

 “We designed and built a wearable transmitter called the Neuralibre, which would connect to the patient’s DBS unit,” said Francesco.
 “This system sends and receives medical data across 5G, adapting the treatment automatically, allowing the remote participation of a healthcare professional.
-The result is a highly personalized therapy that doesn’t require the patient to be hospitalized.”
+The result is a highly personalised therapy that doesn’t require the patient to be hospitalised.”

 One team to change the future